Apple M2 Max vs Xeon E5-2699 v3

 Security technologies

-Xeon E5-2699 v3 and Apple M2 Max technologies aimed at improving security, for example, by protecting against hacks.
+Xeon E5-2699 v3 and M2 Max technologies aimed at improving security, for example, by protecting against hacks.

 TXT+no data